rust-lang/rfcs/text/0000-generic-dependent-consts.md

 # Summary

 Allow consts declared in functions to depend on function type parameters.
-Since this raises some issues in match and type checks, use an extremely conservative approach that allows only minimal use of such consts when a constant expression is required.
+Since this raises some issues in match and type checks, use an conservative approach that allows only minimal use of such consts when a constant expression is required.

 # Motivation